Testosterone Replacement Therapy · For Men

 How long until I feel better?

-Many patients report energy and libido changes within 3–6 weeks.
-Full benefits develop over several months.
+Many men report energy and libido changes within 3–6 weeks.
+Strength, body composition, and full benefits develop over several months.

 Are compounded testosterone medications FDA-approved?

-No. Compounded testosterone preparations are not FDA-approved and have not been evaluated by the FDA for safety or effectiveness.
+The active ingredient (testosterone cypionate) is individually FDA-approved.
+Branded testosterone products are FDA-approved when prescribed for hypogonadism.
+Compounded preparations are not FDA-approved as finished products and have not been evaluated by the FDA for safety or effectiveness as a final compound.

 What are the side effects?

-Acne, fluid retention, mood changes, changes in red blood cell count, and effects on fertility are possible.
-Your clinician will monitor for these.
+Possible effects include acne, fluid retention, mood changes, elevated red blood cell count, and effects on fertility.
+Your clinician will monitor for these with periodic labs and dose adjustments.

 Will I need TRT for life?

-Men with active prostate or breast cancer, untreated severe sleep apnea, or certain cardiac conditions should not start TRT.
+Men with active prostate or breast cancer, untreated severe sleep apnea, uncontrolled heart failure, or certain cardiac conditions should not start TRT.
 Your clinician will screen for these during intake.

 Ready?

 No credit card.
 No commitment.
-If you’re eligible, you’ll be routed straight to your intake.
+If you're eligible, you'll be routed straight to your intake — and a licensed clinician will review your file shortly.

 Your info is private and HIPAA-protected.